Heba-Ansari19/Analyzing-Unicorn-Companies/README.md

 ORDER BY table_name, ordinal_position;
 ```

-Using the `information_schema.columns` query, we confirmed the column names, data types, and table structures.
-This query lists all columns and their data types for the four main tables. **Knowing the data types is critical** — for example, confirming that valuation is numeric allows us to calculate averages and convert to billions without errors.
-Checking the `date_joined` column type ensures we can extract the year correctly for time-based analysis.
-Additionally, seeing all columns in one place helps us decide which columns to include in joins, CTEs, and aggregations, streamlining the workflow and ensuring that every query aligns with the table structure.
+Using the `information_schema.columns` query, I **confirmed the column names, data types, and table structures.** This query lists all columns and their data types for the four main tables. **Knowing the data types was critical** — for example, confirming that valuation was numeric allowed me to calculate averages and convert to billions without errors.
+Checking the `date_joined` column type ensured I could **extract the year correctly for time-based analysis**.
+Additionally, seeing all columns in one place helped me decide which columns to include in joins, CTEs, and aggregations, streamlining the workflow and ensuring every query aligned with the table structure.

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/26801d77-05e5-4b7a-88be-aad0d196f320" />